How Much Is Owner's Title Insurance?

 Connecting with an experienced local agent is a good way to kickstart your home buying process.
 Agents can help you set a budget and recommend trusted lenders so you can compare rates, get preapproved, and start touring houses.

 We recommend trying out Clever Real Estate’s free agent matching service.
 Clever matches you with the best local buyers agents with no obligation.
-And you can qualify for 0.5% cash back — that’s $2,000 on a $400,000 home purchase!
+And you can qualify for 0.5% cash back — that’s cash back on a $400,000 home purchase!
 Learn more.

 - Title insurance is essential coverage for mortgage borrowers, protecting both owners and lenders from title defects and ownership claims.